icann/lgr-django/README.md

 Keys are the Unicode version, like '6.3.0' Values are a dict of the kwargs to pass to the `munidata.manager.register` function along with the version.

+## Create admin

+Django comes with a management tool that we can use to create users with admin role.

+    $ (venv) ./manage.py createsuperuser --email=test@lgr.example

 ## Deploying application to production

 Please see Installation\_Guide